The myth of many hands

 Companies have their own mythology.
 Stories about project successes often find their way into the cannon of myths and become local legends.
 Like many such laws, Brooks’ Law isn’t absolute.
 Managers regularly add people to late projects, and some of those projects finish on time.
 As they say, luck happens.

 Unfortunately, confirmation bias might be working against us.
 Confirmation bias is the tendency to interpret information in ways that confirm our own beliefs.
 This can easily impact how we view the outcome of a project.
 For example, if Mary decides to add a programmer to her late project, and the project finishes on time, she may see this as a confirmation that Brooks’ Law is a fallacy.

-The truth is that it’s very difficult (impossible?) to measure the impact of a team member added late in the project, either good, bad, or indifferent.
+The truth is that, before GitPrime, it’s been very difficult (impossible?) to measure the impact of a team member added late in the project, either good, bad, or indifferent.
 Yet confirmation bias, past luck, and local legends can quickly create a belief that Brooks’ Law is an antiquated axiom from the past.

 Fortunately, there are some loopholes in Brooks’ law, and once you know them, you can use them.